limbernie/limbernie.github.io/_posts/2018-06-17-blackmarket-1-walkthrough.md

 ![Admin Landing Page](/assets/images/posts/blackmarket-1-walkthrough/0.xeywdl0ado.png)

 Besides changing to the landing pages of other roles with the same session cookie, I can also change the login password of any user as long as I know the user ID.
-Let's change the password of `admin` (`id=1`) through `/edit_customer.php`.
+Let's change the password of `admin` (`id=1`) through `/edit_customer.php` using Burp Repeater.

 ![Burp Repeater](/assets/images/posts/blackmarket-1-walkthrough/0.vjdzvr2g4ll.png)

+I've changed `admin`'s password to `admin`.
 Flag 4 is on display once I'm logged in.

 ![Flag: 4](/assets/images/posts/blackmarket-1-walkthrough/0.b9g442s2qoq.png)